Edward Hepple

 Edward Hepple (4 June 1914 – 3 September 2005) billed variously as Eddie Hepple and Ted Hepple, was an Australian actor, voice artist, producer, director, playwright and television scriptwriter, known for his roles in theatre, television serials, soap operas and TV movies.
 His well-known roles were as Sid Humphrey in Prisoner and the voice of the prospector in the animated series The Silver Brumby.

-Stage
+Biography

-He was part of the cast in the first public performance of Kenneth G. Ross's important Australian play Breaker Morant: A Play in Two Acts, presented by the Melbourne Theatre Company at the Athenaeum Theatre, in Melbourne, Victoria, Australia, on 2 February 1978.
+Hepple was born in 1914, but little is known about his early life including relatives and his schooling and training is not documented in sources, or whether he was active in any military service, or early amateur career, however seemingly his professional career trajectory started in the 1950s in theatre and he became a regular face on television since its inception. as well as also working as an actor and voice-over artist in radio particularly those productions of Grace Gibson, and was part of the cast in the first public performance of Kenneth G. Ross's important Australian play Breaker Morant: A Play in Two Acts, presented by the Melbourne Theatre Company at the Athenaeum Theatre, in Melbourne, Victoria, Australia, on 2 February 1978.

-Television

 Perhaps best known for his television appearances, his credits include: